lstewar3/datasciencecoursera/Code_Book.md

 ## Identifiers

 - `subject` - This shows the ID of the 30 test subjects that are analyzed over 6 activities
-- `activity`- This corresponds to one of the 6 activities that the subjects were analyzed on
+- `activity`- This corresponds to 6 activities that the subjects were analyzed on

 ## Measurements